 Macarona Bechamel, as it's known in the Middle East, is a Bechamel pasta bake that takes the win for the best pasta casserole ever!
 It's an Egyptian dish that is loved by the family and its pure comfort food.
 I mean, butter, flour, pasta, sauce... what else do you expect.
 Okay I'll keep talking.

 What is Macarona Bechamel?

 Macarona Bechamel is an Egyptian recipe that I've enjoyed so much growing up, having had so many Egyptian family friends that were brilliant cooks (who also introduced me to Egyptian Goulash, yum!).
 I am assuming that the French introduced Egypt to Bechamel sauce during their occupation, and then the Egyptians ran with it and created this masterpiece.

-It's definitely a dish that resembles Italian Lasagna (especially if you make it with Bechamel, which I do) but the meat sauce has different spices which gives it that classic Arabic flavour.
+It's definitely a dish that resembles Italian Lasagna (especially if you make it with Bechamel, which I do) but the ground beef sauce has different spices which gives it that classic Arabic flavour.
 I love a good casserole and always include one in my menu if I'm ever hosting.
 This one is one of my go-to's along with moussaka and this eggplant casserole.

 For this recipe, I love using penne pasta to get that classic look.
 As for the Bechamel sauce, which is the star of the show, it's actually quite easy to whip up if you follow my instructions.
 Don't be intimidated!
 Yes its French, and everything French is scary to me automatically, but this is definitely do-able.

 Ingredients you'll need